puppetlabs/puppet-docs/source/pe/3.3/quick_writing_windows.markdown

 First, you'll need to [install the puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of Windows.
 Once the agent is installed, sign its certificate to add it to the console.
 (You can find instructions for installing Windows agents and signing their certificates in the [Windows agent installation instructions](./quick_start_install_agents_windows.html).

 Next, install the [Puppet Labs Registry module](https://forge.puppetlabs.com/puppetlabs/registry) on your puppet master.

+To do this, run this command:
+	`puppet module install puppetlabs-registry`

-Follow the steps in [installed the registry module installation QSG](./quick_start_install_module_windows.html).
-Once the module has been installed, add its class as you did in the [adding classes QSG](./quick_start_adding_classes_windows.html).
+Once the module has been installed, add its class as described in the section [Using Modules in the PE Console](./quick_start.html#using-modules-in-the-pe-console).

 #### Module Basics